ut-proj/presentations/lispnyc-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-It would be a shame to give a BEAM talk without actually doing a dialectical comparison, so here is something for those who have not seen any LFE before:
+Let's take a look at some code, next :-)

-This is some syntax in Erlang and LFE for function-head pattern-matching and recursion.
+This is some syntax in Erlang and LFE for function-head pattern-matching and recursion, and should give you a sense of how LFE evolved as a Lisp, with its parent essentially being a distributed Prolog ;-)

 {{% /note %}}